 They also released secondary collections Bored Ape Kennel Club and Mutant Ape Yacht Club (MAYC).
 MAYC in itself boasts around 256,000 ETH in trading volume and a 14.8 ETH floor!
 These are obviously a firm favorite for cool PFP lovers too!

 Pixel Art PFP Projects

 Nowadays, pixel art is a huge thing.
 Some of the most expensive NFTs in the world were just simple pixelart.
 The following projects are the biggest and most respected pixelart profile pictures in the industry.
 Check them out!

 These pixelated owls, or “birbs” are the first PFP project by Proof Collective.
-The private, members-only collective of NFT collectors launched the project, led by Kevin Rose and Ryan Carson.
+The private, members-only collective of NFT collectors launched the project, led by Kevin Rose.
 Actually, you can use any of the Moonbirds NFTs as your PFP WITHOUT BUYING ONE!
 That is because they rescinded their IP rights for cc0 rights instead.

 Put simply, Moonbirds is a collection of 10,000 pixel art owls on the Ethereum blockchain.
 Each of these feathered avatars is unique and comes with a range of traits with varying rarity.
 More importantly, each NFT gives you access to private club membership and other benefits the longer you hold the NFTs.
 Now, they also have a new PFP collection, Moonbirds’ Oddities, in partnership with Gremplin.